Sonamaker1/TT-Cog-Viewer/README.md

 -------------   | -------------
 Control+Z	    | Optional keybind to reset the camera.

+### Limitations
+* You can only have one accessory (via Upload Accessory) and up to two props loaded at once.
+* Props are reparented to the Cog's left/right hand only.
+* Many toggle features do not work on Boss Cog bodies.
+* Pie Splatters will get cleared when choosing a new suit model from Suit Library.

 ### Known Bugs
+* Toggle virtualize can cause transparency issues.
+Examples include VP/Multislacker's lightbulb, Cog Boss HP lights, CLO's body shadow, and CEO's eyes.
+* When switching from a Manager with unique toggles (e.g. toggle costume, suit toggles) to a Boss Cog, these unique toggle options will persist.
 * The anchor prop has no texture.
-* White HP light won't show.
+* Upload Head Texture on Rainmaker and Count Erfit don't work properly.

 # Acknowledgements
 * [BoggTech's](https://github.com/BoggTech/) [VisorView](https://github.com/BoggTech/VisorView/tree/main) was used as a base and main inspiration for this program.
 Our utmost gratitude goes towards them.
 * Special thanks to Panda3D and Python and their contributors.
 * Toontown Online and Toontown Corporate Clash assets all belong to their respective owners.
-Thank you to all of the talented artists and talented animators for their work on the Cogs and their various animations, whether it be body animations or head animations.
+Thank you to all of the talented artists and talented animators for their breathtaking contributions.
+Thank you for keeping Toontown's legacy alive!

 ferrofluid - hi
 diggins